GaloisInc/cryptol/cryptol-remote-api/docs/Cryptol.rst

 +++++++++++++

-``name``
+``module``
-  A human-readable representation of the name
+  A human-readable representation of the module's name

 ``documentation``
-  An optional field containing documentation string for the name, if it is documented
+  An optional field containing documentation strings for the module,if it is documented

+``parameterized``
+  A Boolean value indicating whether the focused module isparameterized